jnozzi/cocoadev.com/markdown/NSToolbarItem.md

 *Please do not remove the contents of an entire page to post a new question*

-How do I disable the items in General/NSToolbar during runtime?
+How do I disable the items in NSToolbar during runtime?

 ----
 Implement this method: